thekarlbrown/ChangeTheWorld/README.md

  - Sorting, filters, and internet connectivity with the crowd-sourced category's are on the way

- - My next step is cleaning up for prototype phase, fixing PHP to be post without output, then returning to the java code
+ - Prototype complete!
+Now I connect the PHP to the Android app and watch the magic happen!

 ----------------------------------